lexiforest/curl_cffi/README.md

 - [ ] Set default headers as in curl-impersonate wrapper scripts.

 ## Change Log

+- 0.3.6
+    - Updated to curl-impersonate v0.5.4, supported chrome107 and chrome110

 - 0.3.0, copied more code from `httpx` to support session
     - Add `requests.Session`